 After numerous setbacks, Microsoft in November 2006 launched Vista, along with Office 2007 and Exchange 2007.
 Though Microsoft CEO Steve Ballmer at the time called it “the biggest launch in our company’s history,” it didn’t have that feel.
 Consumer versions of Vista and Office wouldn’t be available until 2007, and the operating system itself was painfully slow, buggy, rife with annoying system alerts, and failed to offer working drivers for a range of peripherals.
 Customers did not buy it.

-By the time Windows 7 was launched this October, Vista’s predecessor, Windows XP, was still being used by 72 percent of computer users, compared to 19 percent for Vista.
+Windows 7 was launched this October, Vista’s predecessor, Windows XP, was still being used by 72 percent of computer users, compared to 19 percent for Vista.
 Though Win7 has been greeted with relative enthusiasm, the Vista episode left an indelible mark on Microsoft, which as it struggled to repair the faulty OS and burnish its tarnished image, saw Google and Apple race ahead in Internet search and the consumer market.

 The battle over Facebook: Social networking hits prime time